 - Inactive.
 The watch is working properly, but is deliberately disabled, so it won’t execute any actions.

 - Error.
 The watch is not working properly.

 From this page you can drill down into a watch to investigate its history and status.

 View watch historyedit

 The Execution history tab shows each time the watch is triggered and the results of the query, whether the condition was met, and what actions were taken.

 Acknowledge action statusedit

 The Action statuses tab lists all actions associated with the watch and the state of each action.
-If the action is firing, you can acknowledge the watch to prevent too many executions of the same action for the same watch.
-See Acknowledgement and Throttling for details.
+Some actions can be acknowledged, which will prevent too many executions of that action for the relevant watch.
+See Acknowledgement and throttling for details.

 Deactivate and delete a watchedit

 Actions for deactivating and deleting a watch are on each watch detail page: